 Your SAT score does make a difference?
 Do well on it.
 What can you do right now to improve your score?
 Study and review everyday a little of your algebra, geometry, English vocabulary, grammar rules, and writing skills, just to name a few things.
 Do not try to cram everything into a few days but study for an hour each day for the next several weeks.
 This small piece of advice may improve your score.

-These three examples listed above are just a few samples of the work we can do.
+These three examples listed above are just a few basic samples of the work we can do.
+Once we speak, we can send you more advanced samples if needed.
 We can handle work on all levels including high school, undergraduate college courses, graduate level, masters level, and so forth.
 The examples provided were done on a basic level in order to give you an idea of how we write and how we explain things.
-We can write on a more advanced level if required.
+We can write on a more advanced level, PhD, if required.

 If we cannot help you with anything above, maybe we can assist you with something below.